 Why bother with site speed?

-We already know there’s a strong business benefit to improving site speed, it’s possible to see figures as high as 1% conversion rate loss for every second in site speed squandered.
-I presented at a large retailer network company head office on Thursday, comparing the time to render taken by a search result page at Google, Amazon’s home page and their flagship retail site:
+So, we already know there’s a strong business benefit to improving site speed.
+It’s possible to see figures as high as 1% conversion rate loss for every second in site speed squandered.

 Assuming a directly proportional relationship between page load and conversion rate, the potential gain for this site is obvious.

 I’ve Optimised Everything on My Site, So How does a CDN work?